Key Takeaways

 ✅ 7.3 Optimize meta description

 The meta description is the text displayed right under the title tag in the SERPs.
 This text does not play a big role for SEO, but it does have an effect on CTR.
-So make sure to write it as appealing as possible and include the keyword to get more users to click on your listing – which in the end can affect your SEO.
+So make sure to write it as appealingly as possible and include the keyword to get more users to click on your listing – which in the end can affect your SEO.

-Keep the meta description under 160 characters, so you don’t risk Google cutting it and vomiting important information.
+Keep the meta description under 160 characters, so you don’t risk Google cutting it and omitting important information.
 Or even worse, Google could pick random content to display as your description if the page content doesn’t match your description.

-✅ 7.4 Optimize your H tags
+✅ 7.4 Optimize your H tags with your SEO strategy

 As a rule, always include the main, primary keyword in your <H1> tag and use the H1 tag only once.
-If your landing page has only one <H2> and one <H3> tag, I would be careful of using the primary keyword in all of them – and only use them if it makes sense for the content that follows but it should be relevant as you create content for that exact subject.
+If your landing page has only one <H2> and one <H3> tag, I would be careful of using the primary keyword in all of them – and only use them if it makes sense for the content that follows, but it should be relevant as you create content for that exact subject.

-If your page has multiple <H2>, <H3> and even <H4> tags then you can be more liberal with using the main keyword in one of each and then use the secondary keywords in the rest.
+If your page has multiple <H2>, <H3>, and even <H4> tags, then you can be more liberal with using the main keyword in one of each and then use the secondary keywords in the rest.

 A rule of thumb is to use your keywords in about 70% of your H-tags and always in your H1.

 H tags are meant for marking content hierarchy, not for setting font size.
 Think of it as reading an important text and using a highlighter to mark what is most important.
-Mark the content with H tags from h2 to H6 appropriately and do not skip tags – so don’t use H5 if you are not using an H4 anywhere on the page.
+Mark the content with H tags from H2 to H6 appropriately and do not skip tags – so don’t use H5 if you are not using an H4 anywhere on the page.

 Look at this very post and see the heading structure and also the line breaks which I use often to increase readability and headers to mark the hierarchy.